micmejia/bible-dump/AMPC/Matthew/Matt 21.md

-Jesus answered them, I also will ask you a question, and if you give Me the answer, then I also will tell you by what [^q]power of authority I do these things.
+Jesus answered them, I also will ask you a question, and if you give Me the answer, then I also will tell you by what power of authority I do these things.